monerodocs/md/docs/public-address/subaddress.md

 ## Wallet level feature

-Subaddresses are a wallet-level feature to construct and interpret transactions.
+Subaddresses and accounts are a wallet-level feature to construct and interpret transactions.
 They do not affect the consensus.

 ## Data structure